Why Using an LLC for a Mortgage Loan is a Great Choice for Property Owners

 To create an LLC, owners have to file specific documents in their state, and they will likely need to pay filing fees, as well as comply with other regulations.
 Certain states also require franchise fees in some situations.

-Advantages of Using an LLC When Closing a Loan
+Advantages of Using an LLC When Closing a Mortgage Loan

 Note: San Diego Purchase Loans is not a legal expert nor a tax service.
 Always seek advice from qualified experts before making any decision related to the legal status of your company, your personal property, or your taxes.